 The focus of this work is on the Northern polar stratosphere temperature and ozone response during boreal winter, for the 1980-1999 period.
-Specifically, we aim at identifying any coherence in the temperature and ozone responses across the chemistry climate models.
-This in turn may provide some insight into understanding the causes of the range of responses, in terms of simulation designs and model biases.
+Specifically, we aim at identifying any coherence in the temperature and ozone responses across the Chemistry Climate Models.
+This in turn may provide some insight into understanding the causes of the range of responses, in terms of interannual variability and model biases.

-Note that the cold ENSO events that occurred in the 1980-1999 period have been found to have negligible influence on the Northern polar stratosphere during winter (Manzini et al., 2006; see also Sassi et al. 2004), and therefore are not considered in this work.
-The negligible response may be in partly due to the smaller SSTs anomalies occurred for cold events during the period considered here.
+Note that the cold ENSO events that occurred in the 1980- 1999 period have been found to have negligible influence on the Northern polar stratosphere during winter (Manzini et al., 2006; see also Sassi et al., 2004), and therefore are not considered in this work.
+The negligible response may be partly due to the smaller SST anomalies that occurred for cold events during the period considered here.
+This apparent little sensitivity of the Arctic stratosphere to cold ENSO derived from model results is consistent with the recent analysis of radiosonde temperature data by Free and Seidel (2009).